james-hollingsworth/hivery-backend-challenge/README.md

  E.g. http://127.0.0.1:8000/api/common_friends/1/2?eye_colour=BR&is_alive=True

- Note that you can query friends in common of any number of people.
+ Note that you can query the friends in common of any number of people.
 So for example to query the friends in common of people with ID's 3, 77 & 100 you would do this:

  http://127.0.0.1:8000/api/common_friends/3/77/100?eye_colour=BR&is_alive=True

- In addition you can query any field available on a Person.
+ In addition you can query any field available on a Person object.
 So if you wanted to find all friends in common between Henderson Petty and Claire Kline who were female:

  http://127.0.0.1:8000/api/common_friends/Henderson%20Petty/Claire%20Kline?gender=F